-- 1. Put a cotton ball into the loz cup and to sprinkle iron filings on the cotton SPARINGLY. - 2.
+- 1. Put a cotton ball into the loz cup and to sprinkle iron filings on the cotton. - 2.
 Sprinkle a small scoop of salt on top and add a squirt of peroxide to the cotton. - 3.
-Set aside the cup and that they will observe it after they have started the next experiment. - 4.
-Put peroxide bottles back into covered container to protect from light.
+Set aside the cup and that they will observe it after they have started the next experiment.